-The 2011 Brand Keys Customer Loyalty Engagement Index evaluates some 530 brands across 79 categories.
-Four observations hit me.
+Four observations hit me when reviewing the 2011 Brand Keys Customer Loyalty Engagement Index; which evaluates some 530 brands across 79 categories.

-Third, Hyundai for the second year is the number one automobile brand being rewarded for having the whole package--quality products, appealing design, self-expressive benefits (of having the smarts and independence to buy a Korean car), and the brilliant Assurance program during the tough times.
+Hyundai for the second year is the number one automobile brand being rewarded for having the whole package – quality products, appealing design, self-expressive benefits (of having the smarts and independence to buy a Korean car) and the brilliant Assurance program during the tough times.
 Ford moved up to second place in part because its ability to avoid a government assistance and in part because of the appeal of its new models.

 Customer Experience is Everything